Pathways into Geoscience (IUSE: GEOPATHS) Crosscutting Programs

 |Amanda (Manda) S. Adams||GEO/AGS||Aisha R. Morris||GEO/EAR|

-PLEASE NOTE: The IUSE:GEOPATHS solicitation is undergoing revisions and will be released later this summer.
+PLEASE NOTE: The IUSE:GEOPATHS solicitation is undergoing revisions and will be released in early Fall.
 Exact due-dates for the new solicitation are yet to be determined.
 Please monitor this website periodically for status updates or sign up for the NSF listserve for solicitation updates.

 Important Information for Proposers